Tips for Comforting a Fearful or Nervous Child

 Do Get Moving

 Physical activity can be calming during times of high stress.
 Running, doing cartwheels, or playing a game involving gross motor movements can help distract them from their worry or fear.
+Learn 4 ways kids benefit from exercise that have nothing to do with fitness.

 Don’t Avoid Activities